JayWhiteBuffalo/green-coding/README.md

 Clone the repository: git clone [https://github.com/JayWhiteBuffalo/green-coding.git]

-Navigate to the project directory: cd CityReviewApp
+Navigate to the project directory: cd green-coding

 Configure the database connection in the application.properties file.